Our Team

 Linda Larry-Mitchell, Office Administrator

-Linda Larry-Mitchell is the CCPPI Office Administrator and formerly a Certified Legal Assistant for JP Morgan Chase Bank and Northern Trust Banks, as well as the Port of Houston Authority.
-With extensive years of detail-oriented professional experience in finance, corporate, public, and legal, she excelled in office administration and organization, technological proficiencies, accounts management, and preparation of corporate documentation.
-In addition to financial and public positions, I spent over twelve years of tedious preparation of presentation documents, such as PowerPoint, related to construction, survey, environmental, wastewater treatment safety, and other compliance measures.
+Linda Larry-Mitchell is the CCPPI Office Administrator and formerly a Certified Legal Assistant for JPMorgan Chase Bank and Northern Trust Banks, as well as the Port of Houston Authority.
+With extensive years of detail-oriented professional experience in finance, corporate, public, and legal sectors, she excelled in office administration and organization, technological proficiency, accounts management, and the preparation of corporate documentation.
+In addition to financial and public positions, I spent over 12 years preparing presentation materials, including PowerPoint decks, on construction, surveys, environmental issues, wastewater treatment, safety, and other compliance measures.
 Using independent judgment, Mitchell gained from over thirty years of administrative support for executives, project managers, and engineering staff and now provides compliance documentation for the Center for Civic and Public Policy Improvement, a non-profit dedicated to improving the quality of life in inner-city neighborhoods by assembling and analyzing complex data, coordination communication of its leadership team and preparation of weekly and monthly reports.

 Lorenzo A. Salinas, Program Manager